Table of Contents

 Lightweight design is one of the key principles of trailer design and engineering.
 Weight is often directly at odds with quality and is a very delicate road that trailer designers must navigate.
 One of my biggest disappointments in the trailer industry today is this “lightweight design” illusion – which is really just another way to hide the concept of “cheap.”
 This is by far the biggest lie I’ve found in the industry today.

-This list is what I have found to be the greatest indicators of a quality-built travel trailer.
+The items in this list are what I have found to be the greatest indicators of a quality-built travel trailer.
 The responsibility to learn the truth is up to you.
 I encourage you to ask questions and take your time to determine if a travel trailer meets your quality standards.
 If you discover that a trailer does not meet your high-quality needs, the answer becomes an easy “no thank you”, and the search continues.

 When it comes to purchasing a new travel trailer, I do not recommend buying a trailer that is lacking in quality, no matter the price.
 It simply isn’t worth your time or money.
 A travel trailer not only a sizeable investment but will be housing the friends and family you care about most - yourself included.
 Shortcuts when it comes to quality are not only a poor investment but dangerous for your personal safety.
 Unfortunately, the travel trailer market has become commoditized and manufacturers are competing on price.
 Very few are focused on quality.